deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 > </details>

-> Table 9 compares the generative performance of BiGR with other state-of-the-art models on the ImageNet-1K dataset using various metrics such as FID, IS, precision, and recall.
+> Table 9 compares the generative performance of BiGR against other state-of-the-art models on ImageNet-1K using FID, IS, precision, and recall metrics.

 {{< table-caption >}}